whylabs/langkit-container-examples/examples/custom_model/README.md

 # Custom Langkit Model (Presidio) Example

-Sample project that demonstrates how to build a custom container based on Langkit that performs prompt/response validation and profiling with WhyLabs.
+Sample project that demonstrates how to use the langkit container without any custom configuration.
+You'll be using the `log api` (below) to track metrics and have them sent to WhyLabs.
+Validation doesn't work here because there are no thresholds defined, but you will get all of the langkit metrics by default.

 ## Setup